 Our Amended and Restated Articles of Incorporation (Articles of Incorporation) provide for a classified, or "staggered," board of directors.
-Our Board is divided into three classes, with directors in each class serving a threeyear term.
+Our Board is divided into three classes, with directors in each class serving a three-year term.
 Our Third Amended and Restated Bylaws (Bylaws) provide that the number of directors serving in each class shall be as nearly equal in size as possible.
 Accordingly, approximately one-third of our directors' terms expire at each annual meeting of shareholders.
-Based upon the existing classification of the Board, the terms of Lonny J. Carpenter, James T. Hogan and David K. Floyd are scheduled to expire in connection with our Annual Meeting.
-Mr. Hogan will leave the Board as his term expires with our Annual Meeting.
-The Board has nominated Lonny J. Carpenter and David K. Floyd for election at the Annual Meeting to serve new three-year terms.
-Because Mr. Hogan's departure would cause an imbalance between the number of directors in each class, the Board has also nominated Lynne N. Ward for election at the Annual Meeting to serve a new three-year term to more evenly balance the number of directors serving in each class.
-If Ms. Ward is elected at the Annual Meeting, there will be three or four directors in each class.
-If Ms. Ward is not elected to serve a new term at the Annual Meeting, she will continue her current term (ending in 2024) and there may be two, three or four directors serving in each class.
+Based upon the existing classification of the Board, the terms of Fred P. Lampropoulos, Stephen C. Evans and A. Scott Anderson are scheduled to expire in connection with our Annual Meeting.
+Because Mr. Anderson has reached the age at which our Corporate Governance Guidelines (Governance